nilearn/nilearn/doc/glossary.rst

     Neurovault
         `Neurovault`_ is a public repository of unthresholded statistical maps, parcellations, and atlases of the human brain.

+    Parameter estimate
+        In the context of a `GLM`_, each `contrast`_ comparing rows in the design matrix results in a parameter estimate (PE) that signifies how well the underlying model fits the data at each voxel.
+For statistical inferences the parameter estimate, sometimes also referred to as `beta`_, is commonly converted to either a t-, or z-statistic.
+In nilearn the parameter estimate (or beta) is referred to as ``effect_size``.

     parcellation
         Act of dividing the brain into smaller regions, i.e. parcels.
 Parcellations